We’re back this Women’s Day with even more tips and advice from women in the SEO industry on how to know your worth – and command it.

 SEO is constantly evolving according to data, consumer behavior, and algorithm trends.

-SEO is still a male-dominated industry where men outnumber women 2-to-1, according to recent research.
+SEO is still a male-dominated industry where men outnumber women 2-to-1, according to a study conducted in 2020.

 That survey found that: